Ruedi Zbinden

-Ruedi Zbinden (* 30 March 1959 in Rheinfelden) is a Swiss former footballer and is now Sportdirector of FC Basel.
+Ruedi Zbinden (born 30 March 1959) is a Swiss former footballer and is now Sporting Director of FC Basel.

 Active football career

 Nordstern Basel

 Zbinden played mainly in the position of striker, but also as a midfielder.
 He started his youth football by Nordstern Basel and advanced to the first team in 1978.
 In his first season by Nordstern they were relegated to the Nationalliga B. The following season, 1979–80, they achieved immediate promotion.
 Zbinden scored 12 goals in 25 games in that promotion season.
 He continued to play for Nordstern until the end of the 1981–82 Nationalliga A season, as the team again suffered relegation.

 FC Basel

 Zbinden transferred to local rivals Basel for their 1982–83 season.
 At that time Rainer Ohlhauser was the first team manager, he had taken over from Helmut Benthaus.
 Zbinden played for the club for four years until the season 1985–86.
 His further trainers during this period were Ernst August Künnecke, Emil Müller and later Benthaus after his return.
 After three test matches and four matches in the Cup of the Alps, Zbinden played his domestic league debut for his new club in the home game at the Landhof on 14 August 1982 as Basel were defeated 0–1 by the Young Boys.
 He scored his first goal for his club on 28 August in the home game as Basel won 5–1 against Vevey-Sports.
 In his first season with Basel he played 28 of the 30 league matches and all three cup games.
 Also during the following two seasons Zbinden was mainly a part of the starting eleven.

 But in their 1985–86 season, under Benthaus, Zbinden did not get very much playing time, just four out of 15 matches, therefore he decided to move on.